lphan/ML-Practices/README.md

-# ML-Practices (beta)
+# ML-Practices (cont.)

-## INTRO: Few things that I want to tell you
+## INTRO:

-as a person who are very passionate about Data Science, Machine Learning and Deep Learning so that I want to develop a framework layer in between many popular frameworks (Pandas, Numpy, Matplotlib, statsmodels, Tensorflow, Spark, etc.).
+as a person who are very passionate about Data Science, Machine Learning and Deep Learning so that I want to learn by doing a framework layer in between many popular frameworks (Pandas, Numpy, Matplotlib, statsmodels, Tensorflow, Spark, etc.).
-In a short description, package 'Starts' is 'Wrapper' package with the functions which are written with simple algorithms and easy to run and apply as well as exploit the power of many other data analysis frameworks.
+In a short description, package 'Starts' is a 'Wrapper' package with the functions which are written with simple algorithms and easy to run and apply as well as exploit the power of many other data analysis frameworks.

-I have two goals with this work and I hope it will work in one day:
+I have two goals with this work:
 - for the person who are like me and want to study Machine Learning 'Learn by Doing' are able to get into Machine Learning's technique lightly with less effort and overcome the raw-theories's barrier.
 - for the person who want to analyse data and get the result/ information asap, but do not have much time to deal with the complexity of many different frameworks.